-We emphasise being positive when students do well: we recognise achievement, good behaviour and effort.
-We have a College awards system which is on line, accessible to all parents and which we expect all teachers to use.
+We emphasise being positive when students do well: we recognise achievement, good behaviour and effort (see Appendix 5).
+We have a College rewards system (ClassCharts) which is on line, accessible to all parents and which we expect all teachers to use.
 Departments and Year Groups also have their own awards.
 We always inform Parents/Carers of a student's awards and achievements.